Hegerberg, Norway and new chapters

 The odds were stacked against Northern Ireland that night, as they will be on Thursday in Southampton, and Caldwell believes "anything can happen".

 "It is the reason we all play football.
-You go into a game and it's never a given that you will win, lose or draw," she said
+You go into a game and it's never a given that you will win, lose or draw," she said.

-"We know we are the underdogs but we will go out and play the game and fingers crossed we can cause an upset."
+"We know we are the underdogs but we will go out and play the game and, fingers crossed, we can cause an upset."

-Hegerberg is a player who needs little introduction, and her world-class status is a far cry from the humbles surroundings of her international debut.
+Hegerberg is a player who needs little introduction, and her world-class status is a far cry from the humble surroundings of her international debut.

 The Lyon striker returned to the international fold in April following a five-year spell away in protest at a perceived lack of respect for female players.